 |81 years to 90 years||20%||80%|

 So, for example, a person of 62 years gifts the reversionary interest in a second home to a member of their family.
 The donor remains usufruitier of the property to benefit from any rental income received, or to use the property themselves.

 The value of the reversionary freehold interest is then a function of the value of the usufruit – in this case it is 60%.
 This is the figure that is then used to calculate liability to gifts tax.

 Example: A mother aged 75 years gifts a property to her daughter, with the freehold value of the property being €150,000.
 If the freehold is transferred, then as the daughter only has a gifts tax allowance of €100,000 then she will pay gifts tax of around €8K on the transfer, plus notaire fees and stamp duty.

 However, if the transfered is made with the usufruit reserved to the mother, the value of the nue-propriété that is transferred is €105,000 (70% of the freehold value).
 After deduction of the €100,000 gift tax allowance, gifts tax is based on €5,000, being €250.

 In addition, transfer taxes are lower, as they are only based on the nue-propriété of the property and not the freehold interest.

 The father continues to live in the property (or receive the rental income) until his death.
 Where both parents are alive, then that right is extended to the surviving spouse.

-On the death of the donor(s) the freehold interest in the property is automatically transferred to the recipient, without the need to undertake any formalities or pay inheritance tax.
+On the death of the donor(s) the freehold interest in the property is automatically transferred to the recipient, without the need to pay inheritance tax.